 The low-frequency component of the SKA, “SKA-Low”, will be constructed in Australia.

-The headquarters of the SKA will be located in a new purpose-built campus located at the University of Manchester’s Jodrell Bank Observatory in Cheshire, England.
+The headquarters of the SKA is located at the University of Manchester’s Jodrell Bank Observatory in Cheshire, UK.
 The building will be set against the backdrop of the famous Lovell Radio Telescope, one of the 20th century’s great science and engineering projects.
 The headquarters will eventually house over 150 staff and visitors from around the world, along with numerous meeting rooms, a council chamber, and 200-seat auditorium.
 It was inaugurated in July 2019 in the presence of dignitaries from across the SKA member countries.
-The headquarters building will be home to the SKA Observatory when it comes into being in 2020.

-Panoramas of the two remote, radio-quiet locations selected for construction of SKA1.
-Upper panel: The Karoo region of South Africa will be the site of SKA1-Mid.
-Lower panel: The Murchison Radio-astronomy Observatory in outback Western Australia will be the site of SKA1-Low.
+Panoramas of the two remote, radio-quiet locations selected for construction of SKA.
+Upper panel: The Karoo region of South Africa will be the site of SKA-Mid.
+Lower panel: The Murchison Radio-astronomy Observatory in outback Western Australia will be the site of SKA-Low.

 PHOTO BY: CSIRO; SKA South Africa